cknoll/codequiz-server/deployment/README.md

 issues:

 - [x] there is no established way to dump the new tasks to a nice json file
+- [x] Preview link from task list
 - [ ] collect static copies to run directory and the cp command uses the wrong path
-- [ ] initial fixture contains superuser with trivial password
+- [ ] initial fixture contains hash of superuser password
 - [ ] config_example.ini does not contain all keys from the real config